-This course is designed as a culminating experience for students in the honors program in life science and environmental ethics.
-Students will normally work a minimum of eight hours a week under the supervision and guidance of an on-site supervisor in the community, as well as within certain corporate settings.

-Prerequisites: HSH 200 and HSH 300
+The course is designed as a culminating experience for students in the Life Science and Environmental Ethics Honors Track of the University Honors Program.
+Students will normally work a minimum of eight hours a week under the supervision and guidance of an onsite supervisor in the community, as well as within certain corporate settings.
+Prerequisite: HSH 200 and HSH 300 3 credits